High-test peroxide: Applications

 With concentration of 82%, it is still in use on the Russian Soyuz rocket to drive the turbopumps on the boosters and on the orbital vehicle.

 The Blue Flame rocket-powered vehicle achieved the world land speed record of 622.407 mph on October 23, 1970, using a combination of high-test peroxide and liquified natural gas (LNG), pressurized by helium gas.

 Propellant-grade hydrogen peroxide is being used on current military systems and is in numerous defense and aerospace research and development programs.
-Many privately funded rocket companies are using hydrogen peroxide, such as Blue Origin and the defunct Armadillo Aerospace; and some amateur groups have expressed interest in manufacturing their own peroxide, both for their use and for sale in small quantities to others.
+Many privately funded rocket companies are using hydrogen peroxide, such as Blue Origin, Skyrora and the defunct Armadillo Aerospace; and some amateur groups have expressed interest in manufacturing their own peroxide, both for their use and for sale in small quantities to others.
 HTP is used on ILR-33 AMBER and Nucleus suborbital rockets.

 HTP was planned for use in an attempt to break the land speed record with the Bloodhound SSC car, aiming to reach over 1000 mph.
 HTP would have been the oxidiser for the hybrid fuel rocket, reacting with the solid fuel hydroxyl-terminated polybutadiene.
 The project stalled due to the Covid-19 pandemic and lack of funding.